My Batman Collection

 middle is something that I thought was a bit left field,

 Batman sunscreen - ahhh isn't the caped crusader only

 Gotta love the gumball machine on the right.

-Some cool things here, like the Batman floppy disks at the top which I was rapt to get.
+Some cool things here, like the Batman floppy disks in the middle which I was rapt to get.

 On top of the floppy disks is an example of meaningless merchandise - the Batman figure on the purple base - sometimes you wonder why anyone buys this stuff (I was a collector so that's my excuse).